godotengine/godot-docs/classes/class_resource.rst

 Description
 -----------

 Resource is the base class for all Godot-specific resource types, serving primarily as data containers.
-They are reference counted and freed when no longer in use.
-They are also cached once loaded from disk, so that any further attempts to load a resource from a given path will return the same reference (all this in contrast to a :ref:`Node<class_Node>`, which is not reference counted and can be instanced from disk as many times as desired).
+Unlike :ref:`Object<class_Object>`\ s, they are reference-counted and freed when no longer in use.
+They are also cached once loaded from disk, so that any further attempts to load a resource from a given path will return the same reference (all this in contrast to a :ref:`Node<class_Node>`, which is not reference-counted and can be instanced from disk as many times as desired).
 Resources can be saved externally on disk or bundled into another object, such as a :ref:`Node<class_Node>` or another resource.

 Tutorials
 ---------

 - :doc:`../getting_started/step_by_step/resources`

+- :doc:`../getting_started/workflow/best_practices/node_alternatives`

 Properties
 ----------